Enquil/CodeInstitute-Project-2/README.md

 # Project2

-This is a quiz game
+This is a quiz game in a trivia-style setting, It produces 5 random questions for the user to answer, keeps track of score.

 ## Content